COVID-19 GuidelinesCamp Maas

 - Campers and staff within a village or pod will limit interactions with members of other villages.

 - To the extent that they must interact, members of different pods will do so wearing a mask and with at least 6 feet of separation when possible.

 - If members of different pods must interact in close proximity (such as a staff member instructing campers outside of their village), they will follow the face covering protocol and consciously minimize the duration of this interaction.

-- Even if you have had the COVID-19 vaccine, participants in all areas of camp must still adhere to all COVID-19 related guidelines including quarantine and testing.
+- Even if you have had the COVID-19 vaccine, participants in all areas of camp must still adhere to all COVID-19 related guidelines including limited social interaction before camp.

 - We recommend that everyone eligible for the COVID-19 vaccine receives it.

 More than ever, health and safety continues to be the number one priority at Tamarack Camps.
 With that, minor modifications in the clinic will be made.
 These changes are for the best interest of everyone’s health and recommended by the medical committee.
 High quality care will still be delivered.